 We noticed IT pros asking for best practices and tips across Reddit and user forums, and the picture is clear: messy access tracking isn't just a nuisance, it's a risk multiplier.

-Let's unpack the 3 common struggles from the IT community, the tactical moves you can make today, and how free tools like Stitchflow's App Access Matrix can help you regain control before chaos sets in.
+Let's unpack the 6 common struggles from the IT community, the tactical moves you can make today, and how free tools like Stitchflow's access control matrix can help you regain control before chaos sets in.

 Question 1: The spreadsheet house of cards

-Every IT team starts here and honestly, it works fine when your org is small and stable.
-But fast-forward a few months, business sprawl kicks in.
+Every IT team starts here, and honestly, it works fine when your org is small and stable.
+But fast-forward a few months, and business sprawl kicks in.

 Teams double in size, hybrid roles emerge, and departments start using their own set of tools.